 What to Look for in a Reputable Emergency Restoration Company?

-Not taking immediate steps after a water damage or fire damage can and will make the situation much worse.
-Most all insurance companies require the homeowner to take immediate steps to prevent further loss from occurring or they could deny the claim.
+Not taking immediate steps after water damage or fire damage can and will make the situation much worse.
+Most insurance companies require the homeowner to take immediate steps to prevent further loss from occurring or they could deny the claim.

 A quality restoration company will have I.I.C.R.C.
 Certified Technicians.
 By using a certified technician or certified firm, you know you are hiring a company that has invested the time, effort and money to have their personnel trained in properly remediating your loss.
 Ask to see a restoration professional’s I.I.C.R.C. card.
 The I.I.C.R.C. organization writes the restoration industry standards on proper procedures needed to clean up and repair water damages, fire/smoke losses, mold clean-up, sewage clean-up, carpet cleaning and much more.

 Upon successful completion of the course and written exams, the technician will be issued a card to carry with him indicating he is I.I.C.R.C. certified.
 To maintain these certifications, employees must attend continuing education programs to keep them up-to-date on the newest technological advances in the industry.
 See the I.I.C.R.C. website at www.llCRC.org.

 Reputable Emergency Restoration Companies stand behind their work and guarantee it.

 Ask what kind of warranty the company offers.

 The most important thing to do is to get reputable, I.I.C.R.C. certified professionals to your loss as quickly as possible.
 Any delay causes your loss to become more extensive.